product-noob/product-noob.github.io/_posts/2022-01-12-India Health Stack.md

 3.  **Health Services Interface:** Building blocks in this layer are envisioned to enable interoperable and seamless interactions between the patients and providers of digital health services.
-It lays down the foundation of “open networks”
+It lays down the foundation of “open networks”.

         ![Health Services Interface](/images/Health_Stack_3.png)